Dekha, Na-Dekhay: Critical reception

 Dekha, Na-Dekhay received mostly negative reviews from critics, though the adaptation of Rabindra Sangeet in the soundtrack was praised.
 The Times of India rated it 1.5 out of 5 stars and wrote— "No doubt, adapting Tagore's short story has been a good idea, but where the director disappoints big time is in the film's packaging.
 The script fails to hold one's attention for long.
 There's little in terms of good dialogue.
 The first half is bearable but the second half seems never-ending.
 The use of Hindi dialogues, though necessary in the second half, is hilarious.
 The director should have hired a professional for the dubbing.
 The dress code is a complete mish-mash, or should we say a mismatch, for the time period depicted in the film.
 Camerawork and editing are a bit sloppy but the film scores in its handling the dream sequences.
 Tagore's songs used in the film are worth a mention."

 Gomolo rated it 3 out of 5.
 Aditya Chakrabarty of Gomolo wrote: "The film has been shot in a few places outside Kolkata which is why the cinematography is good.
 Since all the songs are Rabindra Sangeets, a special mention needs to be made that all of them have been sung by singers like Shaan, Subhamita, Anwesha, Rupankar and others-singers who don't sing Rabindra Sangeet and all of them have sung quite well.
-Samadarshi Dutta's look also makes him look like some one from Rabindranath Tagore's era with his hairstyle and look and with his performance, he is quite okay.
+Samadarshi Dutta's look also makes him look like someone from Rabindranath Tagore's era with his hairstyle and look and with his performance, he is quite okay.
 Prasun Gayen as Harish, Anupam's senior in college who suddenly appears out of the blue is excellent.
 He needs to get better roles to make an impact.
 Priyanka Banerjee as Harish's girlfriend, Debika is quite okay as well.
 She is in fact much better than the female lead, Debosmita Saha who is strictly the weakest point of the film.
 Her pronunciation and acting abilities leave a big question mark.
 The film lacks pace and the film's delayed release goes against it."